 Student Loan Debt

-How Much Money Do Iowa State Graduates Make?students who graduate with a bachelor's degree from Iowa State make about $50,700 a year during their first few years of employment after graduation.
-This is good news for future Iowa State graduates since it is 27% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Iowa State Graduates Make?bachelor's degree recipients from Iowa State make around $57,351 per year during the early years of their employment.
+This is good news for future Iowa State graduates since it is 35% more than the average college graduate's salary of $42,485 per year.

 Location of Iowa State University